tai1nguyen/dnd-greetings-from-gadgetzan/goblin-king-rises/act-3/1-battle-for-riverdale.md

 >The raiding party can consistent of any number of goblinoid creatures.
 To make the fight more interesting and challenging feel free to include ogres as well.

 ### Battle for the Hill
 Upon reaching the base of the hill the characters are fired upon by four goblins who are positioned at the top and riding upon an ogre howdah.
-The characters can make out Gilena speaking to Ovlol, the hobgoblin commander, before vanishing.
+The characters can make out Gilena speaking to **Ovlol**, the hobgoblin commander, before vanishing.

 Several hobgoblins surround Ovlol and form a defensive perimeter.
 The character must succeed a DC 14 Dexterity (Arcobatics) check to avoid the goblin archers and make it up the hill unscathed.
 Any character that fails the check takes 2d4 piercing damage.